SamP-maker/Portfolio/README.md

 **Web Developer Portfolio #1**
-  <br>this is my official web portfolio for my github page.
+  <p>this is my official web portfolio for my github page.<br>

-<br>The portfolio shows a Food Ordering Application for a custom website.
-The description below discusses about the activities that are done within the categories.
+<p>The portfolio shows a Food Ordering Application for a custom website.
+The description below discusses about the activities that are done within the categories.<br>

 LANGUAGE: